The Perfect Apple Pie Recipe

-Put the apples in a bowl and sprinkle one cup of sugar, one tablespoon of flour, one table spoons of corn flour, half a teaspoon of nutmeg, one tablespoon of lemon juice and a pinch of salt.
+Put the apples in a bowl and sprinkle one cup of sugar, one tablespoon of flour, one tablespoon of cornflour, half a teaspoon of nutmeg, one tablespoon of lemon juice, and a pinch of salt.
 Mix then let them rest inside the bowl for 30 minutes.

-Sprinkle some flour onto your workspace, take one of your batches and put it on the surface of your workspace and slowly role it out with a rolling pin.
+Sprinkle some flour onto your workspace, take one of your batches and put it on the surface of your workspace, and slowly roll it out with a rolling pin.
 Your dough should be 3cm bigger than your pie tin.

 Take the dough slowly with your rolling pin and carefully place it on your pie tin, then slowly push the dough inside the tin. (try to avoid tearing your dough).

 Pour the apple and cinnamon mixture inside your pie.